Richard1320/Galpop/README.md

 Galpop Image Gallery
 =================

-Description: Galpop is an image gallery pop-up.
+Description: Galpop is an content pop-up that can display images, HTML and iframes.
 It can be controlled with the left and right arrow keys and automatically resizes with your browser.

 Author: Richard Hung